 What Is an Alternative Fuel?

 There are more than a dozen alternative and advanced fuels in production or use today.
 Although government-regulated and voluntary private fleets are the primary users of these fuels, consumers are showing a growing interest in them.
-Use of these fuels is critical to reducing dependence on foreign oil and improving air quality.
+Use of these fuels is critical to reducing dependence on foreign oil, improving air quality, and reducing greenhouse gases.

 More information for the various fuels can be found below: